wso2/docs-is/en/identity-server/next/docs/guides/organization-management/onboard-sub-org-admins.md

       - **Set a temporary password for the user**: If this option is selected, the administrator can set a temporary password for the user.

-      - **Invite user to set their own password**: If option is selected, an email with a confirmation link will be sent to the provided email address for the user to set their own password.
+      - **Invite user to set their own password**: If this option is selected, an email with a confirmation link will be sent to the provided email address for the user to set their own password.

 5. Click **Finish** to add the new user.